oguialmeida/-IA-Language-Agent/readme.md

-# Language Translation API with Node.js and Transformers
+# Language Translation API with FastAPI and Transformers

 This project is a **Language Translation System** designed to provide advanced text translation capabilities using a transformer-based language model.
 The system consists of two main components: